Justine Sowry: Coaching career

 In 2007 Sowry was appointed Head Coach of UMass field hockey and led the program to national prominence over four seasons in the role.
 Sowry had a 58-31 (.652) overall record in those four seasons, including a 22-4 (.846) mark in Atlantic 10 play, and was named A-10 Coach of the Year three of those four seasons (2007, 2008, 2010), and Dita/NFHCA Northeast Region Coach of the Year twice (2008, 2010).

 In 2011 Sowry returned to the University of Louisville Cardinals' now as Head Coach and is currently in her third season at the helm of the women's field hockey team.
 In 2012 Cardinals posted a 12-8 overall record and made their eighth straight appearance in the BIG EAST semifinals.
 Three players earned all-conference honours while Amber Thomas was selected to the NFHCA All-Region team.

+Louisville has made it to the NCAA Tournament eight times in Sowry's tenure, advancing as far as the national semifinals in 2020.